mstump/libcql/README.md

-## NOTICE: This project has been turned over to DataStax, expect an official release soonish
+## NOTICE: This project has been turned over to [DataStax](https://github.com/datastax/cpp-driver).
+This repo is dead.

 libcql